COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint4Backlog.md

 # 4. App icon
 Sprint 4
 ## Effort
-small
+Small
 ## Acceptance Criteria
-* redo the icon to be better
+* Redo the icon to be better
 ## Who is doing it
 ## User Story
 We want the app icon to be clean cut and easily distinguishable so the user knows what app they are opening.
 ## Tasks
 * Create new icon
-* import the new icon
+* Import the new icon
-* test the new icon appears correctly.
+* Test the new icon appears correctly

 # 5. Background
 ## Effort
-small
+Small
 ## Acceptance Criteria
 * Change background to a pattern (android:background="@drawable/ic_launcher_background") in xml
 * Change text color to white